kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 We think that the best way to communicate with a SQL database is to communicate in its native SQL language.
-Other tools often have limitations on using specific functions of a particular database, or a complex programming language for building queries that requires a sometimes deep understanding and knowledge.
+Other tools often have limitations on using specific functions of a particular database, or a complex program language for building queries that requires additional and considerable time to learn and master, carries a lot of non-obviousness and potential errors on the part of the developer, and also sometimes has low performance.

 ## Entity